Khadijeh Afzal Vaziri: Early life

-Khadijeh Afzal Khanoom was born in 1889 in Tehran and was the fifth child of Bibi Khanum Astarabadi, a women's rights activist and Musa Khan Vaziri.
+Khadijeh Afzal Khanoom was born in 1889 in Tehran, Qajar Iran (now Iran) and was the fifth child of Bibi Khanum Astarabadi, a women's rights activist and Musa Khan Vaziri.
 According to some historical sources, when Bibi Khanum had not yet established her school, she would send her daughter to school in boys' clothes so that she could study alongside her brothers.
 Her siblings included: Hasan Ali Khan Wazir, Ali Naqi Vaziri and Mowlud Khanoom who was a teacher like their mother.

 When she reached the age of 16, she taught the girls at Doshizgan Elementary School, which her mother had founded, becoming one of the first teachers in Iran's first girls' school.
 She later taught at her sister's school too.

 She married her cousin Agha Bozorg Mallah.
-Their children included: Mahlagha Mallah, Amir Hushang, Husayn‘ali, Mehrangiz, Khusraw, and Taymur, who died when he was 11 months old.
+Their children included: Mahlagha Mallah, Amir Hushang, Husayn'ali, Mehrangiz, Khusraw, and Taymur, who died when he was 11 months old.
 Mahlagha was born in a caravanserai whilst the family were travelling on a pilgrimage.